brucemack/brucemack.github.io/_posts/2025-04-20-bare-metal-flashing-of-the-RP2040.md

 use the ARM documentation to understand the details of the debug port.
 I had a hard time piecing this together for myself, but it does work in the end.

+The RP2350 datasheet does a slightly better job, but we're not dealing with that quite yet.

 The most important/detailed document is the [ARM Debug Interface Architecture Specification ADIv5.0 to ADIv5.2](https://developer.arm.com/documentation/ihi0031/latest/).
-The RP2040 follows the ADIv5.1 specification.
+Per the datasheet, the RP2040 follows the ADIv5.1 specification.

 If you already understand SWD/debug you can skip down to the parts about flashing.

 ## SWD Basics

 The RP2040 provides a two pin "Serial Wire Debug" (SWD) port.
-The commercial Pi Pico 1/W boards all break out these two pins into a separate connector that can be connected to a debug probe like the Pi Debug Port, a JLink, or a Segger.
+The commercial Pi Pico 1/W boards all break out these two pins into a separate connector that can be attached to a debug probe like the Pi Debug Port, a JLink, or a Segger.
 The SWD connector is marked in red here:

 ![Debug Pins](/assets/images/IMG_1982.jpg)

-I'm not going to get into the details of these commercial probes since they are described in many other articles.
+I'm not going to get into the details of the debug commercial probes since they are described in many other articles.
 The key thing to understand (which was new to me) is that there is no "magic" involved when driving the SWD port on an RP2040.
 This two-pin interface works very much like an I2C port and can be driven by any 3.3V-compatible device that can wiggle two GPIO lines in a way that follows the SWD protocol.
-I'm driving the SWD interface using a second RP2040, but that is not a requirement - *any other GPIO-capable device could be used to flash an RP2040 board*, so long as it follows the SWD protocol rules.
+I'm driving the SWD interface using a second RP2040, but that is not a requirement - *any other 3.3V GPIO-capable device could be used to flash an RP2040 board*, so long as it follows the SWD protocol rules.
 I've developed my own driver from scratch.
 I hope this article removes some of the mystery around this process.

-Here's a picture of the setup that I used to build/test my flasher:
+Here's a picture of the setup that I used to build/test my flasher.
+It's not that complicated!

 ![Debug Pins](/assets/images/IMG_1981.jpg)